Website domains are the foundation of a site. They’re a website’s address and the name linked to your site.

 Domain registrars license names to users and they charge different fees depending on the domain extension you choose to go with, as well as factors such as privacy protection, email support, and multi-year registration.

 This fee should be minimal, but some companies charge more than others.
-Most registrars or web hosting companies require an added fee for whois protection to privately register your name as well if you want to avoid giving visitors access to your personal information.
+Most domain registrars or web hosting companies require an added fee for whois protection to privately register your domain name as well if you want to avoid giving visitors access to your personal information.

 Consider Renewal Costs